 If you have interests in psychology or sociology, you may be interested in the philosophical theories about the nature of the mind as well as the nature of science.
 Courses such as PHIL 340 Philosophy of Mind, PHIL 349 Topics in Mind and Cognition, PHIL 448 Seminar in Mind and Cognition, and PHIL 342 Philosophy of Science discuss such theories.

-If you have an interest in law or government related fields, you may be interested in the variety of ethics courses listed above as well as courses in critical thinking.
+If you have an interest in law or government related fields, you may be interested in the variety of ethics courses listed above as well as courses in critical thinking, and PHIL 319 Philosophy of Law.

-If you have an interest in classic literature, you may benefit from reading philosophical classics in the history of philosophy courses mentioned above, as well as courses such as PHIL 240 Aesthetics, PHIL 483 Philosophy in Literature, and courses on the Bible, such as PHIL 234 Introduction to the Old Testament and PHIL 235 Introduction to the New Testament.
+If you have an interest in classic literature, you may benefit from reading philosophical classics in the history of philosophy courses mentioned above.

 In sum, there are a variety of courses offered by the philosophy program that will supplement a wide variety of interests.